 On this new repayment date, you will repay the loan principal along with additional accrued interest.
 Because you will pay additional interest on your outstanding principal, extensions are granted solely at our discretion, based on whether we believe you will be able to repay the extension without undue difficulty.
 You may apply for a maximum of two extensions per loan.

 If eligible to apply for a Top-Up, the maximum amount you are eligible to apply for is displayed on your Account Home page.
 Keep in mind that your new loan (previous unpaid principal + Top-Up) can total no more than £1,500.† Your actual Top-Up amount is subject to approval.

 If approved, the money will usually be sent to your bank account 10 minutes after approval.
 This depends on whether your bank supports Faster Payments.
 If your bank does not support Faster Payments, funds will be sent to your account the same day as approval, as long as you're approved by 14:30 on that day.

 To update your personal and employment information, please do the following:

 - Log in to your account using the Customer Log-in fields at the top of the screen.

 - Click on the corresponding link of the information you need to change under the “Account Details” header.

 - Make the change and click “Update.”
-Please note that some information cannot be updated unless you contact our Customer Service team on 0800 056 1515.
+Please note that some information cannot be updated unless you contact our Customer Support team on 0800 056 1515.